Project Mohole: Mohole branches to deep and shallow projects

 Well before the termination of Mohole, academic scientists began to work toward establishing drilling programs independent of Mohole.
 Their interest was drilling in deep-sea sediments, which the CUSS I test had demonstrated to be both feasible and cost effective.
 Until this test, oceanographers had only been able to sample the upper 10 m of deep-sea sediment.

 In early 1962 Cesare Emiliani from the University of Miami proposed a drilling vessel and program called "LOCO" for "LOng COres".
 Scientists from the University of Miami, Lamont, Princeton, Woods Hole, and Scripps agreed that such a program was of great interest and that it should be independent of AMSOC and Project Mohole.
-During this time Revelle sought to have SIO as prime contractor or administrator of a drilling program.
+During this time Revelle sought to have Scripps as prime contractor or administrator of a drilling program.
 Proposals to NSF to support LOCO were not successful, however, and LOCO dissolved in April 1963.